Particle Numbers and Concentrations Network

 The purpose of this research is to improve understanding of the composition of particulate matter in the UK.
 Exposure to airborne PM is associated with a range of adverse effects on human health including effects on the respiratory and cardiovascular systems, leading to hospital admissions and mortality.
 There is increasing evidence that fine (PM2.5) and ultrafine particulate matter (nano-scale), plays a more significant role than previously thought, although as yet the precise toxicological mechanisms are not clearly understood.
-There is also evidence to suggest that particle numbers are of greater significance than mass concentration in the determination of certain health effects.
-Particle number is the total number of particles sampled, particle mass concentration is the mass of pollutant per unit volume (for example µg m-3).
-Mass concentrations are impacted by the number and size distribution of particles.
+There is also evidence to suggest that particle number concentrations are of greater significance than mass concentrations in the determination of certain health effects.
+Particle number concentration is the total number of particles per unit volume of air (for example cm-3), whereas particle mass concentration is the total mass of particles per unit volume (for example µg m-3).
+Mass concentrations are typically dominated by larger particles.

 How is the network run?

-The Particle Numbers and Concentrations Network is run by NPL in partnership with KCL and the University of Birmingham on behalf of Defra and the Devolved Administrations.
+The Particle Numbers and Concentrations Network is run by NPL in partnership with KCL on behalf of Defra and the Devolved Administrations.
 The data analysis and interpretation focuses on:

 - Analysis of particulate mass concentrations, PM2.5 and PM10, in terms of the relationships between different size fractions, emission sources, episodes of high particulate pollution, and contribution of windblown suspended particles.

-- Seasonal variations and local meteorological factors related to changes in particle mass and numbers.
+- Seasonal variations and local meteorological factors related to changes in particle mass and number concentrations.

-- Diurnal variation in mass concentration and particle numbers.
+- Diurnal variation in mass concentration and particle number concentrations.

 - Relationships between particle mass and number from sites in the network, and information taken from other ratified data sets such as AURN data.